rivy/js.xdg-app-paths/README.md

 ###### `--allow-env` &middot; _allow access to the process environment variables_

-This is a transitive requirement from the 'xdg' module; `XDG` requires access to various environment variable to determine platform and user configuration (eg, XDG configuration variables, location of temp and user directories, ...).
+This is a transitive requirement from the 'xdg'/'xdg-portable' module; `XDG` requires access to various environment variable to determine platform and user configuration (eg, XDG configuration variables, location of temp and user directories, ...).

 ###### `--allow-read` &middot; _allow read(-only) access to the file system_